ekremekc/steppermotor_pi5/README.md

-# steppermotor_pi5
+# steppermotor control using Pi 5

-motor controller codes for the raspberry pi 5
+We run the stepper motor nema 17 using Pi 5.
+We implement the codes using gpiozero library.